ckghosted/disentangle-based-hallucination/README.md

 ### Step 1
 Use `train_ext.py` and `model_ext.py` to train a ResNet-18 backbone using the base-class split (`base.json`) and (optionally) extract all base/val/novel features (saved as pickle files: `base_feat`, `val_feat`, and `novel_feat`).
 <pre><code>
-# (execute the following code under the 'mini-imagenet/episodic' directory)
+# Execute the following code under the 'mini-imagenet/episodic' directory.
-# (the extractor folder will be saved under the 'mini-imagenet' folder)
+# The extractor folder (specified by --model_name) will be saved under the 'mini-imagenet' folder.
 CUDA_VISIBLE_DEVICES=0 python3 script_folder/train_ext.py \
     --result_path .. \
     --model_name ResNet18_img224_base_ep100 \